 Forty miles from Chicago resides Aurora, the state’s second-largest city.
 Aurora attracts groups with Broadway shows, concerts, comedy and more at the Paramount Theatre, a jewel dating from 1931.
 Another Aurora attraction is the Chicago Premium Outlets shopping mall, an outdoor center that offers more than 160 stores including Nike, Kate Spade New York, Vera Bradley and more.

 Just down the road is Old Mill Creek, home to the spectacular Tempel Lipizzans.
 The Tempel Lippizans’ history spans more than six decades while the story of the Lipizzan and classical riding spans more than five centuries.
-Each performance, to music, is a study in classical horsemanship as the horse and rider display impressive athleticism that will wow your group.
+Each performance is set to music and is a study in classical horsemanship and impressive athleticism.

 Another shopping Mecca is Gurnee Mills, Illinois’ largest shopping and dining destination with more than 160 stores.
-After a day spent at Gurnee Milles or the noteworthy amusement park Six Flags Great America, groups can spend the night at Gurnee’s Great Wolf Lodge.
+After a day spent shopping or at the noteworthy amusement park Six Flags Great America, groups can spend the night at Gurnee’s Great Wolf Lodge.
 This 80,000-square-foot waterpark features a completely renovated indoor water park with water slides, a crooked creek, a water playground and more.

 Galena is an excellent summertime stop in northwest Illinois as it features multiple stops listed on the National Register of Historic Places.
 With more than 125 shops and restaurants, one door after another for half a mile, there is just as much variety, quality and special activities and sales but with far less time spent walking and searching.
-From candy and ice cream shops to spas, wine tasting and amazing dining options, this experience is downright surreal because it all happens along an 1800s street with original buildings and no bland or routine “brand” shops.
+From candy and ice cream shops to spas, wine tastings and delicious dining options, Galena offers a surreal as it all happens along an 1800s street with original buildings and no one-of-the-mill “brand” shops.